For Faculty Mentors

 - Keeps the student “on track.”
 The student is responsible for committing up to 15 hours per week on the research project.
 The student should be held accountable for his/her time and quality of effort.

-- Reports to Maya Holtzman, the Program Assistant Director, about any needs or concerns regarding either the student or the research process.
+- Reports any needs or concerns regarding either the student or the research process to the program director.